-This post- Crochet Newborn Beanie Free Pattern may contain affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
+This post- Crochet Newborn Beanie Free Pattern – may contain affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
 Thank you for your continued support!

-Crochet Newborn Beanie in pink, purple, and blue.
+Three crochet newborn hats in pink, purple, and blue.

-About the Crochet Pattern
+Crochet Newborn Beanie Pattern

 I used Knit Picks Mighty Stitch yarn and Knit Picks Brava Worsted for the hats pictured above.